dltoth/UPnPDevice/README.md

 **Instantiating Devices and Services**

-WebContext is a WebServer abstraction for ESP8266 and ESP32.
+These declarations go above the setup() routine of the sketch.
+The Web Server *server* has been conditionally compiled for either ESP8266 or ESP32 and *svr* is a pointer to *server*.
+WebContext is a Web server abstraction and will be initialized with the Web server inside of setup().

 ```
 /**